 Thumbposition is unique to the cello and double-bass (and keyboard instruments!).
 Violinists, violists, guitarists can’t (or don’t) use it.
 This is ironic, because it’s the use of the thumb that allows us to play the cello “like a violin” (see below).
 For many cellists, “thumbposition” is – or was – something quite difficult.
-Placing the thumb on the fingerboard and using it like a finger, changes our left hand position radically.
+Placing the thumb up on top of the fingerboard and using it like a finger, changes our left-hand position radically.
 While it opens up new possibilities and has enormous utility, it also has its own set of specific associated technical problems that need to be overcome.

 It may seem strange to see “thumbposition” written as one word.
 This is to distinguish it from the concept of “thumb position” which refers literally to the position of the thumb in any of the three fingerboard regions.

-To skip the following technical discussion and go straight to the physical work, here is a compilation of practice material – exercises, studies and repertoire excerpts.
+To skip the following technical discussion and go straight to the physical work, the following link opens a compilation of practice material including exercises, studies and repertoire excerpts.

 “THUMBPOSITION” AND “THUMB REGION”: TWO DIFFERENT CONCEPTS

 We use “Neckposition” hand postures in the “Neck Region“, and “Intermediateposition” hand postures in the “Intermediate Region“.
 The “Thumbposition” hand posture however can be used in all the fingerboard regions.